SoftUni/Programming-Basics-Book-JS-EN/chapter-12-conclusion.md

 - For people who **work** this means quitting their job (and getting a loan or decreasing their expenses, to spend with a lower income for 1-2 years until they start working in the new profession).
 - For people who **study** in a traditional university, this means to move significantly their focus towards programming and the practical courses in SoftUni, by decreasing the time spent in the traditional university.
 - For **unemployed** people, this is an excellent chance to assign their entire time, power, and energy to acquire a new, perspective, well paid and highly sought profession, that will give them good life quality and long-term prosperity.
-- For **students** in secondary schools and high-schools, this means **giving a priority** to what is more important in their development: studying practical programming in SoftUni, that will give them a profession and a job, or giving their full attention to the traditional education system, or combining smartly both undertakings.
+- For **students** in secondary schools and high schools, this means **giving a priority** to what is more important in their development: studying practical programming in SoftUni, which will give them a profession and a job, or giving their full attention to the traditional education system, or combining smartly both undertakings.
 Unfortunately, often priorities are determined by parents, and we don't have a solution for these cases.

 We recommend to all who **cannot get an excellent score at the SoftUni entrance exam** to spend more time on better learning, understanding, and most of all, practicing the material studied in the present book.
 If you cannot easily solve the problems in this book, you will not be able to cope with programming and software development in the future.

-**Do not skip the programming basics!** Do not under any circumstances make bold decisions and quit your job or the traditional university, making great plans for your future profession of a software engineer, if you don't have an excellent grade at the SoftUni entrance exam!
-It measures if programming is suitable for you, to what extend you like it and if you are motivated to study it seriously, and work this for years every day with joy and pleasure.
+**Do not skip the programming basics!** Do not under any circumstances make bold decisions and quit your job or the traditional university, making great plans for your future profession as a software engineer, if you don't have an excellent grade at the SoftUni entrance exam!
+It measures if programming is suitable for you, to what extent you like it and if you are motivated to study it seriously and work on this for years every day with joy and pleasure.

-### Study Software Engineering on Your Own Way
+### Study Software Engineering on Your Own

 Another possibility to develop after this book is to **continue studying programming outside of SoftUni**.
-You can enroll or subscribe to **video trainings** that go into more details in programming with C# or other languages and development platforms.
+You can enroll or subscribe to **video training** that goes into more details in programming with C# or other languages and development platforms.
 You can **read books** on programming and software technologies, follow **online tutorials** and other online resources – there are plenty of free materials on the Internet.
-However, keep in mind that the most important thing towards the profession of a programmer is **to do practical projects**!
+However, keep in mind that the most important thing about the profession of a programmer is **to do practical projects**!

-**You cannot become a programmer without a lot of code writing and intense practicing**.
+**You cannot become a programmer without a lot of code writing and intense practice**.
 Allocate **sufficient time** to it.
 You cannot become a programmer for a month or two.
-On the Internet you will find a wide variety of **free resources**, such as books, manuals, video lessons, online and on-site courses on programming and software development.
+On the Internet, you will find a wide variety of **free resources**, such as books, manuals, video lessons, online and on-site courses on programming and software development.
 However, you need to invest **at least a year or two** to acquire a foundation level, needed for starting a job.

-After you gain some experience, find a way to start **an internship in a company** (which will be almost impossible unless you'd spent at least a year of intense code writing before that) or come up with **your own practical project**, on which you need to spend a few months, even a year, in order to learn based on the trial-and-error principle.
+After you gain some experience, find a way to start **an internship in a company** (which will be almost impossible unless you'd spent at least a year of intense code writing before that) or come up with **your practical project**, on which you need to spend a few months, even a year, to learn based on the trial-and-error principle.

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
 <td>Keep in mind that there are many ways to become a programmer, but they all have something in common: <b>intense code writing and years of practice</b>!</td>